bukil/YT-Controller_IxT25_IDC_IITB/readme.md

     make youtube:default

-Flashing example for this keyboard:
+Flashing example for this controller:

-    make youtube:default:flash
+    make Controller:default:flash

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).